Paramagnetic phases of strongly correlated ultracold fermions coupled to an optical cavity: Conclusion

 \section{Conclusion}

-We have investigated the phases of the extended Fermi-Hubbard model with cavity-mediated long-range interactions on a square lattice, both at half and quarter filling, using RDMFT.~We included the long-range interactions via a static mean-field decoupling.~At quarter filling, we found a phase transition between a homogeneous Fermi-liquid phase and a checkerboard density-wave phase as the long-range interaction strength is increased.~Additionally, we observed reentrant behavior in a region of the phase diagram where the systems undergoes a phase transition from the homogeneous Fermi-liquid phase to the density-wave phase and back to the homogeneous Fermi-liquid phase as temperature is increased.~This result is similar to previous DMFT results for the extended Hubbard model with nearest-neighbors interaction \cite{pietig1999reentrant}.\ At half filling, we found that for small Hubbard- and long-range interactions a Fermi-liquid phase exists.~However, for vanishing Hubbard $U_s$ the instability of this phase towards a checkerboard density-wave insulating phase occurs for arbitrarily small long-range interaction strengths.~This is due to the perfect nesting of the Fermi surface at half filling \cite{keeling2014fermionic,piazza2014umklapp,chen2014superradiance}.~For intermediate and strong Hubbard $U_s$ and long-range interactions $U_l$, we observe a coexistence region in the phase diagram where the homogeneous Fermi-liquid, Mott insulating, and density wave solutions of RDMFT are metastable.~We observed that the occupation imbalance shows hysteretic behavior in the coexistence region, which is characteristic of a first-order phase transition.~By comparing the energy of the different RDMFT solutions in that region, we determined the thermodynamic phase boundary for the transition into the density-wave phase.
+We have investigated the phases of the extended Fermi-Hubbard model with cavity-mediated long-range interactions on a square lattice, both at half and quarter filling, using RDMFT.~We included the long-range interactions via a static mean-field decoupling.~At quarter filling, we observed reentrant behavior in a region of the phase diagram where the systems undergoes a phase transition from the homogeneous Fermi-liquid phase to the density-wave phase and back to the homogeneous Fermi-liquid phase as temperature is increased.~At half filling, we found that for small Hubbard- and long-range interactions a Fermi-liquid phase exists.~However, for vanishing Hubbard $U_s$ the instability of this phase towards a checkerboard density-wave insulating phase occurs for arbitrarily small long-range interaction strengths due to the perfect nesting of the Fermi surface at half filling \cite{keeling2014fermionic,piazza2014umklapp,chen2014superradiance}.~For intermediate and strong Hubbard $U_s$ and long-range interactions $U_l$, we observe a coexistence region in the phase diagram where the homogeneous Fermi-liquid, Mott insulating, and density wave solutions of RDMFT are metastable.~We observed that the occupation imbalance shows hysteretic behavior in the coexistence region, which is characteristic of a first-order phase transition.~By comparing the energy of the different RDMFT solutions in that region, we determined the thermodynamic phase boundary for the transition into the density-wave phase.